jmblankman/Getting-and-Cleaning-Data-Project/CodeBook.md

-# Getting and Cleaning Data - Final Project
+# Getting and Cleaning Data - Code Book

 run_analysis.R uses the data included in the UCI HAR Dataset to complete the 5 following steps as listed in the course project's description.